sirion/linuxHelpers/README.md

 # Linux Helpers

 A bunch of assorted programs and scripts that make my life easier.
+Mostly bash scripts, some written in go or c.

 ## List of available Helpers